Stacktape

 Accessing other resources

-• Stacktape automatically handles IAM permissions for the underlying AWS services that it creates (i.e. granting script permission to write logs to Cloudwatch).
+Stacktape automatically handles the necessary permissions for the services it manages.
+For example, it allows a deployment script to write logs to CloudWatch.

-If your script needs to communicate with other infrastructure components, you need to add permissions manually.
-You can do this in 2 ways:
+However, if your script needs to access other resources, you must grant permissions manually.
+You can do this in two ways:

 Using connectTo